tom-HCgY7HY6kq/bitpixie/README.md

 ```

 ### Building the initrd
-The complete `bitpixie-initramfs.[gz,xz]` can be built using the script
+The complete `bitpixie-initramfs[.gz,.xz]` can be built using the script
 `./build [-d|--debug]`.
 If the `--debug` flag is used the temporary rootfs
 directory will be not deleted in order to manually examinate it via e.g. `sudo
 [chroot|arch-chroot] /path/to/temp/initramfs sh`.
 The final gzipped initramfs